Fischer–Tropsch process: INFRA GTL Technology

 In 2010, INFRA built a compact Pilot Plant for conversion of natural gas into synthetic oil.
 The plant modeled the full cycle of the GTL chemical process including the intake of pipeline gas, sulfur removal, steam methane reforming, syngas conditioning, and Fischer–Tropsch synthesis.
 In 2013 the first pilot plant was acquired by VNIIGAZ Gazprom LLC.
 In 2014 INFRA commissioned and operated on a continuous basis a new, larger scale full cycle Pilot Plant.
 It represents the second generation of INFRA's testing facility and is differentiated by a high degree of automation and extensive data gathering system.
 In 2015, INFRA built its own catalyst factory in Troitsk (Moscow, Russia).
 The catalyst factory has a capacity of over 15 tons per year, and produces the unique proprietary Fischer–Tropsch catalysts developed by the company's R&D division.
 In 2016, INFRA designed and built a modular, transportable GTL (gas-to-liquid) M100 plant for processing natural and associated gas into synthetic crude oil in Wharton TX.
 The M100 plant is operating as a technology demonstration unit, R&D platform for catalyst refinement, and economic model to scale the Infra GTL process into larger and more efficient plants.

+BP-JM FT CANS technology

+British Petroleum and Johnson Matthey co-licence a modified tubular fixed-bed FT technology called "FT CANS".
+The technology allows gas flow through the catalyst, followed by high-velocity annular heat transfer down the outside of the tube.
+This allows the use of very small catalyst particles with the benefits of a fixed bed.
+The technology was first demonstrated at the Fulcrum Biofuels Sierra site in Nevada, USA.

+Emerging Fuels Technology

+In June 2026 US company Twelve, opened the first commercial "Power to Liquid" (e-fuel) plant in the United States at Moses Lake (WA).
+The project produces e-SAF and e-naptha from CO2 and hydrogen using Fischer-Tropsch and Upgrading technology licensed from Emerging Fuels Technology.
+Twelve's own technology electrolyzes the CO2 to convert to CO for the syngas, and a third-party electrolyzer produces the hydrogen from water.
+The CO2 is locally-sourced of biogenic origin.
+Offtakers from the plant include Alaska Airlines and Microsoft.